eddiej/angular-photostream/README.md

-Example angular application that uses the lokofoto API to display landscape photographs from around the world.
+# An Exercise in Angular

+This is an example angular application that consumes the Lokofoto API.
+Front-end at (http://eddiej.github.io/angular-photostream).